ogobrecht/d3-force-apex-plugin/README.md

 - The graph can be zoomed between the two configured min and max scale factors and is callable with the API
 - There is a JavaScript API to interact with the graph, also including eight events (node click, node double click, node contextmenu, node mouse enter, node mouse leave, link click, lasso start, lasso end)
 - All eight events are available in APEX - the plugin region can be AJAX refreshed and triggers then also apexbeforerefresh and apexafterrefresh
-- NEW in 2.0.0: Automatic label placement after force end to prevent overlapping (optional, per default switched off), links can now have a COLOR and a INFOSTRING attribute - see also the changelog
+- Since 2.0.0: Automatic label placement after force end to prevent overlapping (optional, per default switched off), links can now have a COLOR and a INFOSTRING attribute - see also the change log
+- NEW in 2.1.0: Labels can be wrapped and the zoom can be configured to fit in the available space - see also the change log

 ## Requirements